-- 1. Maximum slag throughput shall not exceed 20.3 tons per hour and 59,280 tons per year; annual throughput limits are based on a rolling 12-month period.
-(Rule 210.1) - 2.
-Crushing of slag shall not exceed 1,200 tons per year, based on a rolling 12-month period.
+- 1. Maximum slag throughput shall not exceed 20.3 tons per hour and 59,280 tons per year.
+(Rule - 2.
+Crushing of slag shall not exceed 1,200 tons per year.
 (Rule 210.1) - 3.
 Stockpiles of raw slag, processed fines, and processed intermediates shall not exceed 577.6 m2 (0.14 acres).
 (Rule 210.1) - 4.
 Water sprays shall be in operation when associated equipment is in operation.
-(Rule 210.1) - 5.
-Visible emissions from crushing shall not exceed 10% opacity.
-(Rule 210.1 BACT Requirement) - Visible emissions from screening, handling, and transfer of slag and mill scale shall not exceed 5% opacity or Ringelmann 1⁄4 for more than 3 minutes in any one hour.
+(Rule 210.1) - Visible emissions from crushing shall not exceed 10% opacity.
+(Rule 210.1 BACT Requirement) - 6.
+Visible emissions from screening, handling, and transfer of slag and mill scale shall not exceed 5% opacity or Ringelmann 1⁄4 for more than 3 minutes in any one hour.
 (Rule 210.1 BACT Requirement) - 7.
 Visible emissions from slag and mill scale stockpiles shall not exceed 10% opacity or Ringelmann 1⁄2 for more than 3 minutes in any one hour.
 (Rule 210.1 BACT Requirement) - 8.
 Equipment shall be maintained according to manufacturer's specifications to ensure compliance with emissions limitations.
 (Rules 210.1 BACT Requirement) - 9.
 Compliance with all operational conditions shall be verified by appropriate recordkeeping, including records of operational data needed to demonstrate compliance.
 Such records shall include at least daily process weight rates and be kept on site in readily available format for a period of at least five years.
 (Rule 210.1) - 10.
 No emission resulting from use of this equipment shall cause injury, detriment, nuisance, annoyance to or endanger comfort, repose, health or safety of any considerable number of persons or public.
 (Rule 419 and CH&SC §41700)